GameFlowGG/gameflow-cli-dev-release/README.md

 ## About the CLI

-The GameFlow CLI lets you manage your GameFlow resources from the terminal — deployments, server fleets, matchmaking configuration, and more.
+The GameFlow CLI lets you manage your GameFlow resources from the terminal — builds, server fleets, matchmaking configuration, and more.

 ---